 Has your dog ever rolled in something so foul you could barely stand the smell of him long enough to drag him to a bath?
 Does he scratch, dig, lick his coat?
 Has he ever encountered the business end of a skunk?

 But what are the best shampoos for dogs?
 It is not a one-kind-fits-all choice, and the selection is vast.
-If you are like me, you want to limit experimentation to the minimum — my dogs do not enjoy the bath experience.
+If you are like me, you want to limit experimentation — my dogs do not enjoy the bath experience.
 There are thousands of products to choose from.
-So, let’s take a look at a few categories of shampoo products for dogs.
+So, let’s take a look at a few categories of shampoos for dogs.

 - In general, do not use human shampoo or conditioners on your pet — especially the green guck like Prell.
 But, according to Dr. Debora Lichtenberg, VMD, human shampoos are sometimes fine.
 “Veterinary dermatologists recommend Johnson & Johnson Baby Shampoo frequently for sensitive dogs,” she says.
 “It seems human shampoos are milder than in years past, even for humans.”

 - Examine your dog before bathing and determine if there are special needs.
-It will make the shampoo selection process much easier.
+It will make it much easier to choose the right shampoo.

 You look your pup over and find that the only thing she needs is a fresh scent and a good cleaning.
-You are lucky; there are a lot of products to choose from, including this DIY recipe.
-I found a homeopathic solution for a gentle-use dog shampoo.
-I have three large dogs, and the idea of making my own shampoo is appealing, so I tried it.
+You are lucky; there are a lot of products to choose from, including the following DIY recipe.

 You will need: